Hiroshi Amano Keynote Speaker and 2014 Nobel Laureate in Physics

 Hiroshi Amano biography

-Science speaker Hiroshi Amano began his pioneering work on gallium nitride (GaN) semiconductors as an undergraduate at Nagoya University in the early 1980s, working out of a makeshift lab built from donated equipment.
-In 1985, he developed the critical low-temperature deposited buffer layer technique that enabled the high-quality growth of group III nitride semiconductor films on sapphire substrates — a breakthrough that had eluded researchers worldwide.
-Four years later, in 1989, he became the first scientist to successfully grow p-type GaN and fabricate a p-n junction UV/blue LED, laying the technical foundation for an industry that now touches billions of lives.
+Amano began his work on gallium nitride (GaN) semiconductors as an undergraduate at Nagoya University in the early 1980s, working out of a makeshift lab assembled from donated equipment.
+In 1985 he developed the low-temperature buffer layer technique that finally enabled high-quality growth of group III nitride films on sapphire substrates, a breakthrough that had eluded researchers worldwide.
+By 1989 he became the first scientist to successfully grow p-type GaN and fabricate a p-n junction UV/blue LED, laying the technical foundation for an industry that now reaches billions of people.

-The Nobel Committee recognized Amano, alongside Isamu Akasaki and Shuji Nakamura, for solving what had been called “the missing color” in semiconductor physics.
-Blue LEDs were the final piece needed to create white LED light, enabling the bright, energy-saving illumination that has since replaced incandescent and fluorescent bulbs across homes, offices, and public infrastructure worldwide.
-The implications for global energy consumption are profound: LED lighting accounts for a measurable reduction in electricity demand on a planetary scale.
+The Nobel Committee recognized Amano, alongside Isamu Akasaki and Shuji Nakamura, for solving what physicists had long called the “missing color.”
+Blue was the final piece required to produce white LED light, enabling the bright, energy-saving illumination that has since replaced incandescent and fluorescent bulbs across homes, offices, and public infrastructure.
+The effect on global electricity demand has been measurable on a planetary scale.

 From Blue Light to a Sustainable Energy Future

-As a speaker, Hiroshi Amano brings the rare combination of scientific depth and genuine humility that defines the world’s most transformative inventors.
-His talks move audiences through the unglamorous reality of scientific persistence — years of failed experiments, a poorly resourced lab, and a field that mainstream science had largely abandoned — before arriving at a breakthrough that reshaped global energy systems.
-For senior leaders and innovation-focused organizations, Amano’s story is not simply about physics: it is a masterclass in long-term thinking, the courage to pursue an unfashionable problem, and the compounding returns of fundamental research.
-Audiences leave with a renewed conviction that the most important breakthroughs are rarely the obvious ones.
+As a speaker, Hiroshi Amano brings a rare combination of scientific depth and genuine humility.
+His talks carry audiences through the unglamorous reality of scientific persistence, years of failed experiments in a poorly resourced lab working on a problem the field had dismissed, before arriving at a discovery that reshaped global energy systems.
+For senior leaders and innovation-focused organizations, his story is a masterclass in long-term thinking, the courage to pursue an unfashionable problem, and the compounding returns of fundamental research.

 Hiroshi Amano Speaking Videos